shubiour/Monster-Slayer-game/README.md

 # Monster-Slayer-game
-It a basic code to brush up some core context of VueJs
+It a basic code to brush up some core context of VueJs Life cycle